 Stelmaszek spent 32 seasons as a Twins coach from 1981-2012.
 He was the longest tenured coach in Twins history and third-longest with a single team in major league history.

 Stelmaszek was bullpen coach under Billy Gardner, Ray Miller, Tom Kelly and Ron Gardenhire, and helped the Twins reach the postseason eight times.

-The team recently announced that Stelmaszek would receive the Herb Carneal Lifetime Achievement Award, to be presented in January.
+The team recently announced that Stelmaszek would receive a lifetime achievement award.